 In addition on October 12, 2012, the FERC submitted similar comments to the CFTC consistent with INGAA and its members' position on the issue.
+On November 14, 2012, the CFTC's Office of General Counsel issued a Response to Frequently Asked Questions, or FAQ, clarifying that "Two-Part" rate structures are not "options" within the meaning of the CFTC rules, supporting the position taken by INGAA and its members.
 While Central cannot state with complete certainty that INGAA will be successful in its efforts to modify the CFTC interpretive guidance on this issue, it believes INGAA's filings have addressed Central's concerns and provided sufficient protection from any risk of non-compliance with the CFTC rules, at least for the short-term.